 the oilam of the other nations

-A set of cover and original songs that bridge two worlds, some of the best Jewish and non Jewish written ideas delivered all with a Jewish twist
+A set of cover and original songs that bridge two worlds, some of the best Jewish and non Jewish written ideas delivered all with a twist of wisdom revealed

 Hotel California The Eagles (musser shmeez)